We are extremely proud to be able to offer our students Validus, a dedicated wellbeing centre equipped to meet the needs of all our young people.

 - You can contact the School Nursing Service team Monday to Friday (excluding Bank Holidays) between 9.00am and 5.00pm on, tel: 01302 566776.

 - Alternatively you can text the service on, tel: 07917 031891.
 If your call is assessed as non-urgent, they will aim to respond to you within 5 working days.
-If your call is assessed to be urgent, then they aim to respond within 24 working hours.
+If your call is assessed to be urgent, then they aim to respond within to you 24 working hours.

 - Internet matters: Important advice and guidance to support students to stay safe online.